ku-sldg/plih/_types/3-Typed-Recursion.md

 ```

 To better understand how the `fix` operation works, let's evaluate
 factorial of `3` using our new operation.
-First, let's define `f`,
+First, let's define `fact`,
 the function we will use to implement factorial:

 ```text
 bind fact = (lambda g in (lambda x in (if x=0 then 1 else x * (g x-1)))) in ...
 ```

-`fact` is not recursive.
-It takes a function that it will call in the
+`fact` is no longer recursive.
+It takes a parameter that will contain
+the function that it will call in the  recursive case.
+When given that
-recursive case and return something that looks a great deal like
+paraneter, `fact` returns something that looks a great deal like
 factorial.
 Let's do a quick thought experiment to see what `fact`
 would look like if it were called on itself:

 ```text